vittoriocasula/DL-Project/README.md

 ### Create Environment

-You need to create a conda environment with the following packages:
+You need to create an environment with the following packages:

 ```bash
 - torch